taffish-org/.github/profile/README.md

   - Windows(WSL)/Mac: [Docker](https://www.docker.com/) :: for people who are root users
   - Linux : [Apptainer](https://apptainer.org/index.html)/[Podman](https://podman.io/) :: for people who are not root users (but you may need root to install them to make sure all non-root users can use these container apps)
-    > If you just need the command line tool for once run, Apptainer may be faster, but if you need change some environment sets such like install some python/R package in the taf-app, maybe podman/docker will be better, because Apptainer can't change anything, just for once run.
+    > If you just need the command line tool for once run, Apptainer may be faster, but if you need change some environment sets such like install some python/R packages in the taf-app, maybe podman/docker will be better, because Apptainer just for once run without enviroment changing.

 ### ![tiny-Debian-OpenLogo](https://github.com/user-attachments/assets/fc2e8de9-fbfc-4675-8d37-5181474be5b3) Debian12 (Linux)